llh914/bamazon/README.md

-# Bamazon Application
+# Bamazon

-The Bamazon Application is an online storefront that allows customers to place their orders directly and aids store owners in managing their product inventory.
+The Bamazon application is an online storefront that allows customers to place their orders directly and aids store owners in managing their product inventory.

 ## For Customers